 - Figure out how this improves your quality of life or if it’s just temporary happiness.

 Honestly, it’s not an easy battle to stop the need to have the latest “this” or the newest “that.”
-But if you can make improvements and start to master it, your financial health will begin improving.
+But if you can make improvements on financial decisions earlier and start to master it, your net worth will begin improving.

 Focus on Income, Savings, Investing, and Expenses